 When it comes to endourological procedures, we believe that we could use less radiation in our procedures.
 Diagnostic ureteroscopy could be finely done by the guidewire and with slimmer ureteroscopes.
 In cases with severe stricture, hydrophilic guidewires could help the urologist.
 And for the last solution, we can leave a double j stent for a few weeks for passive dilatation.
 This strategy could be safer for both surgeon and the patient.
 Considering the ALARA principle (as low as reasonably achievable), that radiation doses should be kept as low as reasonably achievable, social and economic factors are well-known to medical physicists.
 It is perhaps less well-known that the ALARA principle applies to medical exposures and other sources of radiation exposure (3).

 Although this technique helps reduce radiation exposure to the urologist and surgical team, a urologist should try to use less radiation through fluoroscopy during routine urologic procedures.
 As we could see the urethral lumen clearly by Ureteroscope and endoscopic visions, we use rarely x-ray during our routine procedures in our center, except for percutaneous nephrolithotripsy.

-SMKA is mainly designed and suggest the main idea of the manuscript, AFY wrote the manuscript and SMKA edited it.
+SMKA is mainly designed and suggests the main idea of the manuscript, AFY wrote the manuscript and SMKA edited it.

 Special thanks to the Sina hospital, Tehran University of Medical Sciences, Tehran, Iran.